Compliance with ABA Standard 310

 Every faculty member shall include in the syllabus, or other document distributed at the beginning of the course, for each classroom course taught the following language:

-Standard 310 of the American Bar Association’s Accreditation Standards requires that for each credit hour earned, a student must do an amount of work that reasonably approximates at least 50 minutes of classroom instruction per week and at least an average of 120 minutes of out-of-class work per week for fifteen weeks.
+Standard 310 of the American Bar Association’s Accreditation Standards requires that for each credit hour earned, a student must do an amount of work that reasonably approximates at least 50 minutes of classroom instruction per week and at least an average of 120 minutes of out-of-class work per week for 15 weeks.
 Out-of-class work includes class preparation, post-class review, outlining, time spent on written and other class assignments, meeting with study groups, meeting or otherwise communicating with the professor to discuss course-related topics, and exam preparation.
-The fifteen-week period includes one week for examinations.
+The 15-week period includes one week for examinations.

 In my judgment, based on the average length and difficulty of the reading assignments and the number and average difficulty of other course exercises and assignments, at least [credit hours x 2] or more hours of out-of-class work will be required on average per week to prepare adequately for class, complete all assignments, master the course material, and perform satisfactorily on all course assessments.